Knee Arthroscopy (Key Hole Surgery)

 Arthroscopy is keyhole surgery used to diagnose and treat problems within the knee joint.

-Arthroscopy instruments are small, so small cuts in the skin are needed.
-This has the advantage of faster healing time and lower risk of infection.
+Arthroscopy equipment is small, so only small cuts in the skin are needed.
+This has the advantage of less pain after the operation, faster healing time, and lower risk of infection.

-The procedure is used to treat tears of the cartilage, (meniscus), removing fragments of loose bone or cartilage, drilling of bone to promote healing of cartilage and treatment of cruciate ligament injuries.
+The procedure is used to treat a number of conditions, including tears of the cartilage, (meniscus), removing fragments of loose bone or cartilage, drilling of bone to promote healing of cartilage and treatment of an anterior cruciate ligament (ACL) tear.

-Both the cartilage on the inner and outer aspect of the knee can be torn or frayed and both can be suitable for knee arthroscopy.
+The most common reason for knee arthroscopy surgery done by Mr Mahaluxmivala is a torn meniscus (shock absorbing cartilage) of the knee.
+Both the cartilage on the inside and outside of the knee can be torn and both can be suitable for knee arthroscopy.

 Mr Mahaluxmivala explains however that this is one of the operations where “patient selection” is vital for this surgery to have a successful outcome.
 Insurance companies have strict criteria for allowing this surgery to be performed and this is done to make sure unnecessary surgeries do not occur.

 - The best results of this surgery occur when the patient gives a clear history of twisting or injuring his or her knee, which brought on the symptoms rather than a gradual onset.

 - The patient’s main complaints will be locking and giving way (mechanical symptoms) rather than unrelenting pain.
 The patient may be a normally active sporty person with no x-ray evidence of arthritis setting in the knee.